 To establish policy in support of student athletes participating in a Northwest Florida State College athletics program to earn compensation for the use of their name, image, or likeness

-Each student athlete participating in an intercollegiate athletics program at Northwest Florida State College may earn compensation for the use of their name, image, or likeness ("NIL").
+Each student athlete participating in an intercollegiate athletics program at the College may earn compensation for the use of their name, image, or likeness ("NIL").

 (1) Definitions.